shopsys/shopsys/docs/upgrade/UPGRADE-unreleased.md

           {
         ```
     - use helper classes `AdminCheckbox` and `AdminRadiobutton` instead of directly manipulating `input[type="checkbox"]` and `input[type="radio"]` elements in your administration acceptance tests
-        - when you need to work with a particular input, create an instance of the appropriate class via static method `createByCss()` and use it's methods to manipulate the input or assert it's values
+        - when you need to work with a particular input, create an instance of the appropriate class via static method `createByCss()` and use its methods to manipulate the input or assert its values
         - run `php phing tests-acceptance` to see that your acceptance test pass

 ### Configuration